etherfi-protocol/etherfi-avs-operator-CLI/README.md

 - `operatorAddress`: Eigenlayer operator address, which is managed by ether.fi team.

 ### Step 2: Request ether.fi team to whitelist the target AVSs
+- `operatorId`
+- `registryCoordinator`: the address of the RegistryCoordinator contract of the target AVS

 ### Step 3: Create BLS signature